graphitemaster/neothyne/README.md

 ## System requirements
 Neothyne requires a GPU which is capable of GL 3.3.
 Modern low profile GPUs may function poorly.
 (Note: Some cards are advertised as being GL 2 capable, but with newer drivers, can become GL 3 capable.
 This is the case for some cards in the GeForce 8 series, for example.)

+## Documentation
+Documentation may be found in the `docs' directory.